odoo/odoo/doc/setup/install.rst

     $ sudo systemctl enable postgresql
     $ sudo systemctl start postgresql

-In order to print PDF reports, you must install wkhtmltopdf_ yourself: the version of wkhtmltopdf_ available in Debian repositories does not support headers and footers so it is not used as a direct dependency.
-The recommended version is 0.12.5 and is available on `the wkhtmltopdf download page`_, in the archive section.
-Previously recommended version 0.12.1 is a good alternative.
-More details on the various versions and their respective quirks can be found in our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_.
+.. warning:: `wkhtmltopdf` is not installed through **pip** and must be installed manually in
+             version `0.12.5 <the wkhtmltopdf download page_>`_ for it to support headers and footers.
+See our `wiki <https://github.com/odoo/odoo/wiki/Wkhtmltopdf>`_ for more details on the various versions.

 Repository
 ^^^^^^^^^^

-Odoo S.A. provides a repository that can be used with the Fedora distibutions.
+Odoo S.A. provides a repository that can be used with the Fedora distributions.
-It can be used to install Odoo Community Edition by executing the following
+It can be used to install *Odoo Community Edition* by executing the following
 commands:

 .. code-block:: console